griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 There are many thresholds set in the YAML file that have been tested over hundreds of samples, but sometimes adjusting them may be necessary.
 A common situation is a low tumor content sample.
 For example, you have pancreatic tumor data and expect to see a KRAS G12 mutation, but the tumor content is low.
 By default the pipeline filters variants at less than 5% tumor VAF.
 If the tumor content is known to be low, this threshold can be changed.

 Therefore, to reduce variant filtering, we will change the VAF cutoff for Varscan, the VAF cutoff for the fp filter, and also the log likelihood ratio test threshold to allow lower VAF variants through.
-Note that this may be result in spurious low-quality candidates coming through, and additional scrutiny will be required in the IGV manual assessment steps.
+Note that this may result in spurious low-quality candidates coming through, and additional scrutiny will be required in the IGV manual assessment steps.

 ```
 #reduce filtering stringency